waku-org/docs.waku.org/docs/guides/nwaku/run-docker-compose.md

 ## Run the node

-Start all processes: `nwaku` node, database and Grafana for metrics.
+Start all processes: `nwaku` node, database for storing messages, and Grafana for metrics.
 Your RLN membership is loaded into nwaku under the hood:

 ```shell
 docker-compose up -d